Fair Resource Allocation in Weakly Coupled Markov Decision Processes: UTILITARIAN REDUCTION UNDER SYMMETRIC SUB-MDPS

 {The proof is detailed in Appendix \ref{A:bar-policy}.
 Furthermore, one can use the above lemma to show that the optimal policy for the {GGF-WCMDP problem (\ref{eq:ggf}) under symmetry }can be recovered from solving the problem with equal weights, i.e., the utilitarian approach.} Our main result is presented in the following theorem.
 See Appendix \ref{A:eqv} for a detailed proof.

 \begin{theorem}[Utilitarian Reduction] {For a symmetric WCMDP, let $\Pi^*_{{\voneN,\mymbox{PI}}}$ be the set of optimal policies for the utilitarian approach that is permutation invariant, then $\Pi^*_{\voneN,\mymbox{PI}}$ is necessarily non-empty and all $\pi^*_{\voneN,\mymbox{PI}}\in\Pi^*_{\voneN,\mymbox{PI}}$ satisfies } \end{theorem} {This theorem simplifies solving the GGF-WCMDP problem by reducing it to an equivalent utilitarian problem, showing that at least one permutation-invariant policy is optimal for the original GGF-WCMDP problem and the utilitarian reduction.
 Therefore, we can restrict the search for optimal policies to this specific class of permutation-invariant policies.
-The utilitarian approach does not compromise the GGF optimality and allows us to leverage more efficient and scalable techniques to solve the GGF-WCMDP problem (Eq. \ref{eq:ggf}), such as the Whittle index policies for RMABs, as demonstrated in the experimental section.
+The utilitarian approach does not compromise the GGF optimality and allows us to leverage more efficient and scalable techniques to solve the GGF-WCMDP problem (Eq. \ref{eq:ggf}), such as the Whittle index policies for RMABs, as demonstrated in the experimental section. {We note that the utilitarian reduction theorem can be extended to a broader class of fairness measures, such as $\alpha$-fairness, as long as the fairness measure is concave, permutation invariant, and constant vector invariant (Corollary \ref{cr:utilitarian}).
+See Appendix \ref{appendix:extension} for a detailed proof.}